astrid-project/cb-manager/docs/index.rst

 Documentation
 =============

-This part of the documentation will show you how to get started in using CB-Manager.
+This part of the documentation will show you how to get started in using |CB|-Manager.

 .. toctree::
    :maxdepth: 2